woo-j/triton/README.md

 * Accuracy is based on documentation rather than physical machine
 * Fixed memory map based on L7.1 ROM documentation

-Things which don't work (or haven't been tested) yet:
+Things which don't work:
-* Printer emulation
+* No printer emulation
-* Requires a Makefile
+* There is no Makefile or support for other OS
+* No option to change tapes from within emulator

 Also included are the following tapes: